ersilia-os/eos-template/README.md

 # Ersilia Model Contribution

 This README contains the instructions to incorporate a model.
 Please follow along to bring your model into the Ersilia Model Hub.
 After successful incorporation of the model, this README will be automatically updated to reflect model specific details.
+Further information can be found in our [Documentation](https://ersilia.gitbook.io/ersilia-book/ersilia-model-hub/model-contribution/)

 ## Folder Structure

-Generally, two important pieces make up a model that goes into the hub: the model checkpoints, and the code to load and make predictions with that model.
+Generally, two important pieces make up a model that goes into the hub: the model checkpoints and the code to load and make predictions with that model.
 With that in mind, the model folder is organised as follows:

 ```
 └── model